What’s the Difference Between Copay and Coinsurance?

 How to Choose the Right Health Plan for You

-- Read the Summary of Benefits: This document shows exact copay, coinsurance, and deductible amounts.
+- Read Summary of Benefits, it shows copays, coinsurance, deductible

-“You’ll pay more each time you see a doctor,” Crawford says, “but if you only go once or twice a year, you could save money overall.”
+“You’ll pay more each time you see a doctor, but if you only go once or twice a year, you could save money overall.”

 Real-Life Examples and Case Studies